sanyassyed/sf_eviction/README.md

 ## DBT-CLOUD (OPTION 1)

-We will use dbt-cloud to develop the project and dbt-core to deploy the project as mentioned before
+We will use dbt-cloud to DEVELOP (TEST & DOCUMENT) the project and dbt-core to deploy the project as mentioned before

 ### Setup
 * Setup the dbt-project on `dbt-cloud`: